bcgsc/physlr/README.md

 ## Scaffolding a draft assembly with Physlr Physical Map

 To scaffold a draft assembly, you need linked reads from 10X Genomics or stLFR, and an existing assembly.
 In addition, to obtain Quast metrics for the Physlr scaffolded assembly, you need a reference genome.
 In this example, the linked reads, draft assembly, and reference genome are called `linkedReads.fq.gz`, `draft.fa`, `reference.fa`, respectively.
-The linked reads are from 10X so we specify `minimizer_overlap=10X` to use the default value for 10X reads.
+The linked reads are from 10X Genomics so we specify `minimizer_overlap=10X` to use the default value for 10X Genomics reads.

 ```
 cd experiment